 Marketing educators are faced with the challenge of developing graduates with the prerequisite skills, knowledge, and attitudes to be successful in a technological workplace and a changing global competitive marketplace (Vlosky and Wilson, 2004).
 Laurillard (2002) argues that universities must adapt to these challenges and become leaders in the application of technologies as learning tools and adopt teaching strategies that facilitate active learning.
 However in the rush to integrate technologies into teaching programs and the delivery of educational resources, institutions have tended to neglect the impact of these changes on students (Hunt, Eagle and Kitchen, 2004; McDonald and McPhail, 2004).
-Those innovators and early adopters that have embraced the new technologies in teaching and learning may assume that students will share their keenness and realise the education?
+Those innovators and early adopters that have embraced the new technologies in teaching and learning may assume that students will share their keenness and realise the educational benefits.
+So how willing are students to move into this technological age of education?
 The purpose of this paper is to investigate introductory marketing students' attitudes toward technology-enhanced learning resources provided on an interactive CD-ROM and a course homepage, rather than via traditional static print-based study materials.